 And here it is, The LSP Society:

-I dream of presenting the photographs and sound recordings in a huge, high profile venue.
-I imagine the lifeboat stations will be displayed in geographic order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.
+Ultimately, I dream of presenting a wider range of the photographs, films and sound recordings.
+I imagine the photographs will be displayed in geographic order around the exhibition space with Neena (my mobile darkroom) as a centrepiece along with an all-weather lifeboat.

 In the meantime have a look at the Events page for regional events and exhibitions as my work is regularly shown around the country.